2 Thessalonians

 Greeting (1:1-2)

-Paul, Silvanus, and Timothy greet the church at Thessalonica with grace and peace from God the Father and the Lord Jesus Christ, echoing the salutation of 1 Thessalonians 1:1 with the fuller phrase "God our Father."
+Paul, Silvanus, and Timothy greet the church at Thessalonica with grace and peace from God the Father and the Lord Jesus Christ, echoing the salutation of 1 Thessalonians 1:1 but with the fuller phrase "God our Father."

 Thanksgiving and Encouragement amid Persecution (1:3-4)